Esri/public-transit-tools/transit-network-analysis-tools/UsersGuide.md

 The tool parallelizes the calculations across multiple processors on your computer for maximum efficiency.
 You will get the best performance on a tool with many cores, a fast CPU, and a solid-state hard disk.

-## <a name="TimeLapse"></a>Prepare Time Lapse Polygons
+## Prepare Time Lapse Polygons
 The results of analyses performed using your transit-enabled network dataset can vary greatly depending upon the time of day used as the start time for your analysis.
 An analysis run at 8:00 AM might have a very different solution than one run at 8:01 AM if the traveler has just missed the bus.

 A demonstration of this time dependency can be seen in [this video](https://cdn.arcgis.com/sharing/rest/content/items/b0042dc5d3b04fe29951df8c5210bfb1/resources/guQOjPOfbAQcaq4i2J0xQ.mp4?token=).
 The video is a time lapse showing the area reachable within 15 minutes of travel time by walking and public transit from a point in Atlanta.
 Because the available transit service changes throughout the day, the area reachable changes significantly depending on the time of day you leave on your journey.
 For this video, I incremented the start time in one-minute intervals for each minute between 10:00 AM and 11:00 AM on a typical weekday and put the results in a time lapse.

 The *Prepare Time Lapse Polygons* tool will help you to make a video like this of your own.
-Or, you can use the results as input to the [*Create Percent Access Polygons*](#PercentAccess) tool for a more quantitative analysis.
+Or, you can use the results as input to the [*Create Percent Access Polygons*](#Create-Percent-Access-Polygons) tool for a more quantitative analysis.

 The tool parallelizes the Service Area solves across multiple processors on your computer for maximum efficiency.